 The term “Section 504” refers to a specific part of the Rehabilitation Act of 1973 that prohibits discrimination against people with disabilities by any program or activity that receives federal funding.
 This includes all public schools and any private schools that receive federal funds.
 Learn about the legal background of Section 504, the evaluation process, 504 plans and services and the procedural safeguards in place to protect individuals with disabilitiesFind out more »

 The evaluation process is the first step in determining if a child needs special education services, a Section 504 Plan or another educational intervention.
 Parents need to understand the reasons to have a child evaluated, the steps in the evaluation process and the options that can be pursued if there is a disagreement about evaluation.Find out more »

+Join MPACT at the Missouri Families to Families Parent Support Group for this training.
 Your child’s IEP is the cornerstone of their education.
 This workshop offers an in-depth look at the evaluation process, qualifying for an IEP, the many components that must be addressed in the IEP document, as well as how progress will be monitored.
 As a result of this training, parents will gain a better understanding of their role as an equal participant in the IEP Process.Find out more »

 In-person trainings are offered throughout the state of Missouri.
 Parents living outside the state are permitted to attend but are encouraged to attend trainings in their home state.
 States have different laws and procedures regarding how children with disabilities receive special education and related services.